-The red grape variety comes from Italy.
+The red grape variety originates from Italy.
 Synonyms are Bindarella, Dindarella Rizza, Dindarella Veronese, Pelada, Pelara, Pelara Veronese, Quaiara and Quajara.
 According to DNA analyses carried out in 2010, the Pelara variety is identical.
-There is a genetic relationship with the leading variety Garganega.
-But the exact parentage ((parenthood) is unknown.
+There is a genetic relationship to the leading variety Garganega.
+However, the exact parentage is unknown.
 A direct descendant is the variety Scacco.
-The medium maturing vine is resistant to botrytis.
-It produces colourful, spicy and aromatic red wines.
+The medium-maturing vine is resistant to botrytis.
+It produces colourful, spicy-aromatic red wines.
 The variety was once widespread in the Veneto region.
 It is permitted in the DOC wines Valdadige and Valpolicella.
-In 2016, however, it only occupied five hectares of vineyards (Kym Anderson).
+In 2016, however, it occupied only five hectares of vineyards (Kym Anderson).

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl